rust-lang/book/nostarch/chapter12.md

 }
 ```

-Listing 12-16: Defining just enough of the `search` function so our test will compile
+Listing 12-16: Defining just enough of the `search` function so calling it won’t panic

-Notice that we need to define an explicit lifetime `'a` in the signature of
+Now let’s discuss why we need to define an explicit lifetime `'a` in the
-`search` and use that lifetime with the `contents` argument and the return
+signature of `search` and use that lifetime with the `contents` argument and
-value.
-Recall in Chapter 10 that the lifetime
+the return value.
+Recall in Chapter 10 that
-parameters specify which argument lifetime is connected to the lifetime of the
+the lifetime parameters specify which argument lifetime is connected to the
-return value.
-In this case, we indicate that the returned vector should contain
+lifetime of the return value.
+In this case, we indicate that the returned
-string slices that reference slices of the argument `contents` (rather than the
+vector should contain string slices that reference slices of the argument
-argument `query`).
+`contents` (rather than the argument `query`).

 In other words, we tell Rust that the data returned by the `search` function
 will live as long as the data passed into the `search` function in the